The WILD (Wake induced lucid dream) lucid dreaming technique involves keeping your mind awake while your body shuts down and goes to sleep.

 Now you’re in the dream, and you’re semi-lucid, it’s time to start stabilising the dream, maybe do a couple of reality checks, just to make sure, and it’s very important at this stage to keep calm, and not run around yelling ‘I’m Dreaming’, that’s a classic beginner mistake.

+It does take a lot of practice because it’s not something you’ll be used to and it’s a new skill.
 When you do perfect it, however, it will allow you to directly induce a lucid dream.
-Some of my best Lucid Dreams have come from using the WILD technique.
+Some of my best lucid dreams have come from using the WILD technique.

 Can this be used alongside other techniques?

 This technique lends itself quite well to a few other things we’ve covered on this site, and that’s because this method requires you to just relax and visualise the dream, so it works great with things like the Cinema technique once you’ve actually induced the lucid dream, and also the meditation methods we’ve covered.